SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 If the `ClientRequestException` exception is handled in the application code **the application must `close()` the exception**.

-If a `javax.ws.rs.core.Response` is defined as return type, Http errors and redirects can be read from the `Response` object. **Remember to always close the `Response` object.
+If a `javax.ws.rs.core.Response` is defined as return type, HTTP errors and redirects can be read from the `Response` object. **Remember to always close the `Response` object.
 It references open socket streams.**

 In both variants a `java.net.ConnectException` may be thrown if the client can't connect to the server.